-Briton and two Americans win 2018 Nobel Chemistry Prize
+Trio wins chemistry Nobel for work on antibody drugs and detergents

 Nobel laureates graphic tmsnrt.rs/2y6ATVW

-Reporting by Daniel Dickson, Niklas Pollard and Simon Johnson; additional reporting by Anna Ringstrom and Helena Soderpalm; Editing by Richard Balmforth
+Additional reporting by Niklas Pollard and Simon Johnson; additional reporting by Anna Ringstrom and Helena Soderpalm; Editing by Richard Balmforth